pixelnest/pixelnest.github.io/tutorials/unity-touch-controls/index.md

 ### A bit of documentation

-The generic ``Input`` class centralize all type of inputs information in once place, be it the keyboard, a joystick or touches.
+The generic `Input` class centralizes all types of inputs information in one place, be it a keyboard, a joystick or touches.

-The ``Input.touches`` is a collection of ``Touch``and contains the available touches event and their state at a given frame.
+The `Input.touches` is a collection of `Touch` and contains the available touches event and their state at a given frame.

-A ``Touch`` is a finger information container that we will inspect any time we need to handle touch controls.
+A `Touch` is a finger information container that we will inspect when we need to handle touch controls.

 ### Tap